readyready15728/misc/neovim-notes.md

   perhaps the easiest might be to invoke Lazygit through `<Space>gg`.
 - Maybe I will want to learn about debugging and running tests in Neovim at some point?
+- `<Space>uC` can be used for a live preview of the different color schemes that have been installed.